-- Clinical Health Emphasis the clinical health emphasis gives students the academic, research, and clinical training necessary to prepare students for work within the field of health psychology.
+Clinical health gives students the academic, research, and clinical training necessary to prepare students for work within the field of health psychology.

-- Buddhist Psychotherapy this experience area provides some exposure to the philosophical and psychotherapeutic aspects in the fundamental teachings of Early Buddhism as found in the Suttapitaka.
+Buddhist psychotherapy provides some exposure to the philosophical and psychotherapeutic aspects in the fundamental teachings of Early Buddhism as found in the Suttapitaka.

-- The Military & Veteran Psychology Experience Area is designed to provide students with an understanding of military and veteran culture.
+The military and veteran psychology experience area is designed to provide students with an understanding of military and veteran culture.
 This emphasis area will familiarize students with evidence-based interventions and resources available to clinicians treating veterans, military personnel, and their families.

 The program’s most distinctive component is its dual emphasis on clinical practice and clinical scholarship.
 You’ll have the opportunity to take courses in a wide range of subjects and participate in a dissertation group—an intensive seminar which spans two years and integrates practice and directed reading in small group format in order to prepare you to fulfill your dissertation requirement.